Visa: $1B of cryptocurrency spent on goods, services

 BITCOIN PRICE ABOVE $34,000 AS PLACES ACCEPTING CRYPTOCURRENCY RISES

-Visa cardholders can currently spend cryptocurrency at more than 70 million merchants globally through partnerships with Circle, BlockFi and Coinbase.
+Visa cardholders can currently spend cryptocurrency at more than 70 million merchants globally through partnerships with 50 digital currency trading platforms, including Coinbase, Circle, BlockFi, Crypto.com and CoinZoom.

 |Ticker